Why Funding Products (Not Projects) Matters Even More in the Age of AI

 Organizations are pouring unprecedented resources into Artificial Intelligence, chasing the promise of revolutionary efficiency and competitive advantage.
 The hype is immense, and the investment is staggering.
 Yet, behind the headlines and optimistic forecasts, a troubling reality is emerging: AI initiatives are failing at an alarming rate, leaving executives wondering why their bets aren't paying off.

 This disconnect creates an AI paradox.
-The technology itself is more capable than ever, but the potential for transformative digital transformation is being squandered.
+The technology itself is more capable than ever, but the potential for transformative digital innovation is being squandered.
 The root of the problem isn't a failure of algorithms or data science; it's a failure of the operating model.
 Most organizations are attempting to build the future of AI on the crumbling foundation of a rigid, outdated, project-based funding system.
 This approach is fundamentally mismatched with the iterative, experimental nature of AI development.

-To truly unlock business value, a shift is required—from funding temporary projects to funding durable products.
+To truly unlock business value, a structural paradigm shift is required—from funding temporary, dead-end projects to funding durable, evolving products.
 This post reveals five critical takeaways that explain why a product-centric operating model is no longer optional in the age of AI.

 1. Your AI Initiative Has an 80% Chance of Failure Under a Traditional Project Model

 Let's start with a stark reality check.
 Research cited by Harvard Business Review reveals that AI project failure rates are as high as 80%, nearly double that of traditional IT projects.
-This isn't an anomaly; it's a direct consequence of a fundamental mismatch between the work and the model used to manage it.
+This isn't an anomaly; it's a direct consequence of a fundamental mismatch between the work and the framework used to manage it.

 "Operating a project model on a digital product is like trying to fit a square peg in a round hole.
 The 'iron triangle' of time, cost, and scope fails when customer needs evolve continuously and competitive advantage requires constant innovation."